algermissen/nginx-dlg-auth/README.md

 ## dlg_auth

+Enables access delegation checking.
+The parameter is the authentication realm.
+Tickets must inlcude this realm in their scope list to gain access.

 If dlg_auth is missing or if realm is 'off', the module will not be enabled.
+The 'off' value can be used to disable authentication checking in locations that have parent locations that enable checking.

 ## dlg_auth_iron_pwd

 You can use dlg_auth_iron_pwd to either set a single password, or to provide a set of passwordIds and password to enable password rotation.

+## dlg_auth_allowed_clock_skew

+Explicitly set the allowed clock skew in seconds.
+The default is 1 second.

+If you set this to 0 clock skew will not be checed.
+This is useful for monitoring checks.

+## dlg_auth_host <hostname>

+Explicitly set the host used for signature validation.

+## dlg_auth_port <port>

+Explicitly set the port used for signature validation.

 Examples